Bohdan-Khomtchouk/geneSpark/README.md

 * Python >= 2.7
 * Pandas >= 0.14.1 (if you use the regular version of geneXtender)
-* Spark / PySpark (if you use the spark version of geneXtender)
+* Spark / PySpark (if you use the Spark version of geneXtender)
   * https://spark.apache.org/downloads.html

 ## How to run